J-1 Scholar Responsibilities & Work Regulations

 J-1 Scholars are responsible for learning, understanding, and complying with U.S. federal laws and regulations governing J-1 visa status.
 Failure to do so may violate the scholar’s legal status in the United States.
 These responsibilities include, but may not be limited to, the following:

 J-1 scholars must have in-person requirements due to the exchange visitor nature of this program.
 J-1 scholars cannot be designated as fully remote.
-If J-1 scholars are designated as hybrid, they can only telework 1-2 days/week through June 30, 2023 according to State Department COVID-19 Guidance FAQ dated April 22, 2022.
+If J-1 scholars are designated as hybrid, they can only telework a maximum of 2 days per week.

 Email your IS Advisor to report changes with 10 days.
 J-1 Scholars should also report a change of email address for their J-2 spouse.

 J-1 Scholars may conduct research or teach only at Georgetown University unless specifically authorized ahead of time by OGS to give a lecture or consult at another institution.
 Scholars must contact their IS Advisor if invited to speak or consult at another institution prior to completing any work.

 Scholars must depart the United States within 30 days of the expiration of the Form DS-2019 or program end date, whichever is earlier unless they have applied for a change of status.